Jestzer/Options.File.Checker/README.md

 Notes for user:
 - This tool is not created by nor associated with MathWorks.
 - Supports Windows, macOS, and Linux.
-Compiled builds in the releases section exist for Windows XP-11, Debian 12.5, macOS Sonoma (ARM), and macOS Catalina (x64).
+Compiled builds in the releases section exist for Windows XP-11, Linux x64, macOS ARM and x64.
 - Desktop version uses both .NET 7.0 and 8.0.
 Non-GUI version uses .NET 8.0.
 "XP Edition" uses .NET Framework 4.0.
 - Desktop and non-GUI releases are self-contained, meaning you shouldn't need to install anything before using the program.
 XP Edition needs .NET Framework 4.0 installed beforehand.
 - Yes, options= and port= aren't technically needed on the DAEMON line, but MathWorks says you should use them.